 Handpicked is one of the premiere South Australian festivals and this year they’ve managed to knock it out of the park with their stellar lineup and confirmed changes.
+Best of all, it’s on this weekend, and the weather is set to be gorgeous!

 Last years festival was filled with enthusiastic crowds that flooded the bars causing slow service.
 Well, the team behind Handpicked have listened to the feedback and the Barrel Bar has been doubled and so has the staff on service.